 I am in the final stages of writing and editing a historical book about the Milwaukee Brewers and Bud Selig’s fight to bring the team to the city.
-I will be resubmitting this soon to one particular publisher that I’m keen to work with.
+McFarland & Company will be publishing the book in 2018/19, depending on the editing and revision process – and of course, if I hit my deadlines!

 To summarize in nice bullet points, the book: